RalphAS/PeriodicSchurDecompositions.jl/README.md

 Selected eigenvalues and their associated subspace can be moved to the top of a periodic Schur decomposition with `ordschur!` methods.

-Currently reordering is only implemented for standard, not generalized, decompositions.
+Reordering is available for both standard and generalized decompositions.

 ## Large problems: periodic Krylov-Schur